openshift-labs/learn-katacoda/intro-openshift/getting-started/2explore-console.md

 ## Task 2

 The breadcrumb at the top says **Add to Project** next to the name of your project, in this case **myproject**.
-Click on that now to take a look at more of the controls available to you.
+We'll be using that in the next task.
+For now, just leave it alone.

 Notice the menu on the left.
 You're now currently on the **Overview** screen.
 The tools that you'll need for building and deploying your application can also be found here on the left, as well as setting access controls.

 Take a quick look around these, clicking on **Applications >**, **Builds >**, and **Resources >** to see more options.
+There won't be much there for now as we have nothing in our project.

 We'll get into those in future sections, but go ahead and explore to see what's possible!
+Don't spend too much time on that now as you will get to use a lot of those in the upcoming sections.